 - To freeze: Place donuts in a ziplock bag and store them in the freezer for up to 6 months.

-More high protein recipes to try
+More recipes using protein powder to try

 - Preheat the oven to 180C/350F.
 Grease a 12-count donut pan with cooking spray and set aside.